nghianguyentek/nodejs/npm.md

 ## What is a Node.js package?

 It's a directory containing a `package.json` file and is considered a Node.js project.
-The `package.json` file contains package (project) information, such as package name, package version, main entry point, dependent packages (aka dependencies), and test scripts.
+The `package.json` is a text file contains package (project) information, such as package name, package version, main entry point, dependent packages (aka dependencies), and test scripts.

 *Sample package.json*
 ```json